Exam board outcomes

 Your programme outcome is the decision made by an exam board about your progression to the next stage of your study.

-When it is available, your programme outcome will be displayed below the unit details for the relevant academic year in eVision.
+When it is available, your programme outcome will be displayed in eVision.
+See the step-by-step guidance on viewing your assessment details and results.

 For outcomes other than progression to the next year of study, there will be a brief comment that describes the outcome and whether it is an appealable decision.

 Find out what each of these outcomes mean:

 - Resits and supplementary assessments

 - Conditional progression

 - Progress and transfer